-In today’s data-driven world, businesses are constantly grappling with the challenge of managing and analyzing vast amounts of information.
+In today’s data-driven world, businesses constantly struggle to manage and analyze vast amounts of information.
 Salesforce, a leading customer relationship management (CRM) platform, has risen to this challenge with the introduction of Big Objects.
 This powerful feature allows organizations to store and manage massive datasets directly within the Salesforce platform.

 By 2025, it’s estimated that 463 exabytes of data will be created each day globally.
 These numbers underscore the growing importance of efficient large-scale data storage solutions like Salesforce Big Objects.

-Big Objects are custom objects in Salesforce designed to store and manage massive amounts of data, up to billions of records.
+Big Objects are custom Salesforce objects designed to store and manage massive amounts of data, up to billions of records.
 They provide a scalable solution for retaining and accessing historical data, tracking high-volume data changes, and integrating external big data systems with Salesforce.

 Key features of Big Objects include: